ansible/ansible/docsite/rst/porting_guide_2.0.rst

     class LookupModule(LookupBase):

-        # For ansible-1.9.x, we added inject=None as valid arguments
+        # For ansible-1.9.x, we added inject=None as valid argument
         def run(self, terms, inject=None, variables=None, **kwargs):

             # ansible-2.0, but we made this work for ansible-1.9.x too !